nmake/jetpack/README.md

 [`ready_for_modules`](docs/module/ready_for_modules.md): An Ansible module that compares structured data to what an Ansible module expects and removes the extranious information.
 It can also be used to split a single dictionary into multiple dictionaries, one for each module desired

+## Roles

+['operating_state'](docs/roles/operating_state.md): An Ansible role that collects information about the operating state of various resources on a network devices and returns parsed and structured data.

 ### Developer notes, Note to self

 As of Aug 8, two WIP changes need to be made for these to work:

 https://github.com/ansible/ansible/issues/59890

 https://github.com/ansible/ansible/pull/59932